Seven-Leaf-Clover/Trifolium/README.md

 Particularly as it pertains to higher difficulties and while it's completely understandable that people focus on creative expression making them, it does leave a big gap for people like me who enjoy the base game for how well balanced it is and the challenge it provides.

-This mod is an attempt at providing this space with thoughtful balance and design.
+This mod is an attempt at providing this space with thoughtful balance and design while polishing some rough edges left by the original game.

 Also, the license mentions it.
 But, just in case, you have my blessing to use the assets for your own work. :)